 *Rogers, S.J., Vismara, L.A., and Dawson, G. (2021) Coaching parents of young children with autism: Promoting connection, communication, and learning.
 NY: Guilford Press.

 Our Mission Statement

-The mission of the ESDM Training Program at UC Davis MIND Institute is to improve the lives of children with autism and their families, We aim to do this by:
+The mission of the ESDM Training Program at UC Davis MIND Institute is to support the development, wellbeing, and quality of life of children with autism and their families.

 Click here to read the ESDM Training Program Policy Statement on Community Use of ESDM.

 The ESDM Training program is a service of the MIND Institute supported entirely by the revenue it generates.